Skip to main content

 Upper secondary education (ISCED 3)

 Upper secondary education lasts for three years and corresponds to grades 10, 11 and 12 of upper secondary education.
 Upper secondary education aims to provide students with diverse training and learning, with a view to pursuing further studies and/or entering the labour market.
-Educational and training programmes are geared towards further studies, others for dual certification (academic and vocational), the latter combining general, technical and work placement training.
-The permeability between the different paths is guaranteed, as is access via all of them to higher education through national exams.
+Educational and training programmes are geared towards further study or entry into the labour market, as is the case with dual certification programmes (school and vocational), which combine general, technical and work-based training.
+The permeability between courses predominantly geared towards working life and those predominantly geared towards further study is ensured at the start of the cycle, as is the opportunity to access higher education.

 Post-secondary non-higher education (ISCED 4)